HassanTaleb90/FileNameDuplication/README.md

 # FileNameDuplication

 **FileNameDuplication** is a Swift utility that implements the same algorithm used by Apple to automatically handle filename duplicates.
-It generates unique filenames by adding a "copy" suffix (e.g., `test` becomes `test copy`, `test copy` / `test copy 1` becomes `test copy 2`, `test copy 2` becomes `test copy 3`), helping to prevent filename clashes when saving files.
+It generates unique filenames by adding a "copy" suffix (e.g., `test` becomes `test copy`, `test copy` or `test copy 1` becomes `test copy 2`, `test copy 2` becomes `test copy 3`), helping to prevent filename clashes when saving files.

 ## Features